I’ve been a big lazy bum this weekend. Reason being—Broomball.

 - Preheat oven to 350°.

-- Melt butter in preheating oven (or microwave) and let cool for about 15 minutes.
+- In a sauce pan, melt butter and allow to cool for about 15 minutes.

-- Whisk together flours, baking soda, baking powder, and salt in bowl.
+- Meanwhile, Whisk together flours, baking soda, baking powder, and salt in bowl.

 - In food processor or high-powered blender, finely grind oats, and add to flour mixture.
 Then finely grind walnuts. add to flour mixture.

 - Into cooled butter mixture, whisk in sugar, honey, egg, and vanilla extract until sugar is dissolved and all ingredients are well combined.

 - Pour butter mixture into flour mixture, and mix until just combined.
 (Dough will be somewhat dry.)

 - Mix in chocolate chips.

 - Scoop cookies with a spring release scoop or roll in ball by hand.
+Chocolate chips will have a nasty tendency to drop out of the cookies.
+Give them a little nudge to stay inside.
 Roll cookies in turbinado and cinnamon mixture and place on silpat or parchment paper lined pan.
 Do not flatten.

 - Bake for about 10 minutes.
 Let cool on pan for 5 minutes.